microsoft/fluentui-contrib/packages/react-keytips/src/docs/Spec.md

 In terms of accessibility, `Keytip` component is very similar to `Tooltip` - it's a small popup that displays information related to an element, with difference, that `Keytip` can't be displayed by mouse hover over target element.
 Multiple keytips can be visible at the same time.

 - Each `Keytip` is assigned the role `"tooltip"`.
-- The `Keytip` target element references the corresponding keytip element using the `"aria-describedby"` attribute, providing a clear association between the target and the keytip (tooltip).
+- The `Keytip` target element references the corresponding keytip element using the `"aria-keyshortcuts"` attribute, providing a clear association between the target and the keytip (tooltip).
 - `Keytips` component has `content` prop, which is responsible for adding the `"aria-describedby"` for default start key sequence.
 - `Keytip` is not focusable.
-- `Keytip` adds `"aria-keyshortcuts"` attribute to the target element, which contains the key sequence that will trigger the keytip.
 - Unlike Tooltip, pressing `Escape` does not always hide the `Keytip`.
 By default, `Keytip` is configured to use `Escape` as a return sequence.
 Therefore, if there are ancestor keytips, pressing it will not hide the current `Keytip` but will instead display the ancestor keytips.
 - Focus stays on the trigger element while `Keytip` is displayed.